ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 ArduPilot autopilots are compatible with
     #.
 PPM-Sum receivers
     #.
 S.Bus receivers
     #.
-IBUS recievers
+IBUS receivers
     #.
 Spektrum DSM, DSM2, and DSM-X Satellite receivers
     #.
 MULTIPLEX SRXL version 1 and version 2 receivers
+    #.
+Graupner SUM-D

-All of the above methods utilize a single signal transmission wire for all channels.
+All of the above methods utilize a single serial signal transmission wire for all channels.
 For traditional single-wire-per-channel (PWM) receivers, a `PPM encoder <http://store.jdrones.com/pixhawk_px4_paparazzi_ppm_encoder_v2_p/eleppmenc20.htm>`__ can be used to convert the receiver outputs to PPM-Sum.

 Connecting the receiver
 =======================

 ArduPilot auto-detects the protocol of the RC receiver system.
 For most autopilots there is a pin labeled RCin to which the output from the receiver is connected.
 On many closed source autopilots, other pins are used and are detailed in their board documentation, linked from the :ref:`ArduPilot Hardware<common-autopilots>` page.

-In addition, beginning with ArduPilot firmware releases 4.0 and later, any UART RX input will auto-detect the RC receiver, if attached.
+In addition, beginning with ArduPilot firmware releases 4.0 and later, any UART RX input will auto-detect the RC receiver, if the serial port protocol to 23 (for example :ref:`SERIAL2_PROTOCOL<SERIAL2_PROTOCOL>` for the TELEM2 UART is used).

 To connect a PPM-Sum receiver or an S.Bus receiver to a Pixhawk, for example, plug the ground (black), power (red) and signal (usually white - orange in the diagram below) wires to the RC pins on the Pixhawk.
 The following S.Bus receivers have been tested and are known to work: FrSky `X8R <http://www.frsky-rc.com/product/pro.php?pro_id=105>`__, FrSky `XSR <http://www.frsky-rc.com/product/pro.php?pro_id=154>`__, Futaba R2008SB, Futaba R6008SB.